basarat/typescript-book/docs/compiler/overview.md

 ## File: System
 `system.ts`.
 All interaction of the TypeScript compiler with the operating system goes through a `System` interface.
 Both the interface and its implementations (`WScript` and `Node`) are defined in `system.ts`.
 You can think of it as the *Operating Environment* (OE).

+Note: Thanks to the TypeScript team for providing much of the docs : https://github.com/Microsoft/TypeScript/wiki/Architectural-Overview that are used to write this story.